JuliaLang/JuliaSyntax.jl/docs/src/design.md

 choose some high quality, tastefully hand-formatted libraries.

+# Notes on lowering

-# How does macro expansion work?
+## How does macro expansion work?

 `macroexpand(m::Module, x)` calls `jl_macroexpand` in ast.c: